Thursday, 31 October 2024

 Debate resumed.

 We are debating this ‘chickens come home to roost’ bill, as I call it, because this is the government that of course made a big song and dance about having a tiny, temporary, 12-month reduction in a new tax that it imposed itself.
 It smashed Victorian taxpayers for $841.2 million over the forward estimates in 2017 when it abolished the off-the-plan stamp duty concession.
-The government was warned; forget what I said, but the government was warned by the Real Estate Institute of Victoria (REIV) that abolishing that concession was simply going to crush supply in the apartment market, and so it came to pass.
+The government was warned.
+Forget what I said, but the government was warned by the Real Estate Institute of Victoria (REIV) that abolishing that concession was simply going to crush supply in the apartment market, and so it came to pass.
 The government increased taxes.
 The government took the investors out of the off-the-plan market.
 It meant fewer projects got up, and then that led to a housing crisis.

 The government is now trying to make a song and dance about fixing problems of its own creation.
 A little bit of humility would not go astray.
 I would love to see the Treasurer come in here one day and say, ‘Look, I’m sorry.
 I got it wrong, and now we’re trying to fix my mistake.’
 No. He comes in here and asks everyone to pretend that it is some great tax cut when it is a minor, temporary reduction in a tax that he himself imposed.
-There are only two ministers in this government who have been ministers for the same portfolios all the way through, and one is the Treasurer and one is the Minister for Energy and Resources.
+There are only two ministers in this government who have been ministers for the same portfolios all the way through.
+One is the Treasurer and one is the Minister for Energy and Resources.
 When you look at those two portfolios – and we read in the paper today about Victorian gas prices going up again – you have to say they are two of the worst performing ministers across the 10 years of this Labor government.
 Why the Premier keeps them in those portfolios is beyond me, because from a Treasury point of view we are clearly the worst state in the country.
 We have had the highest unemployment every month for the last six months.
 We have got the highest taxes in the country.
 We have got the highest debt in the country.
 This government just has lost the plot.

 We are not going to oppose a bill that delivers a tiny, temporary reprieve for 12 months of a tax that the Labor government imposed.
 We are not going to be bloody-minded.
 We actually want to see lower taxes across Victoria.
 But please, spare us the claims that this is some wonderful version of tax reform, because we know that it is not.
 Stealing $10 from the collection plate and putting $1 back does not make you a good person, but that is the effect of this bill.
 They have stolen $10 out of the church collection plate, they have put $1 back in and they expect to be praised for it –